anandmukul93/soCash-test/README.md

 ./gradlew clean build run

-If u want a supplier then you can provide a Supplier method to game context but there are no checks to validate any card is repeated in that case
+If u want a card supplier for the game simulation then you can provide a Supplier method to game context but there are no checks to validate any card is repeated in that case